exercism/php/concepts/union-types/about.md

 ## Nuances

 - `null` cannot be used as a standalone type, but types may be declared _nullable_ by either using `?Type` or `Type1|Type2|null`.
+As of [PHP 8.2](https://www.php.net/manual/en/language.types.declarations.php), null can be used as a standalone type.
 - `false` cannot be used as a standalone type, and is included for historical reasons, as many legacy functions may return `false` when an error is encountered.
+As of [PHP 8.2](https://www.php.net/manual/en/language.types.declarations.php) false can be used as a standalone type.
 - declared duplicate or redundant types will result in a compile-time error.
 - `void` cannot be used as part of a union type declaration.